rubentolosana/rubentolosana.github.io/_pages/publications.md

 - R. Vera-Rodriguez, **R. Tolosana**, J. Hernandez-Ortega, A. Acien, A. Morales, J. Fierrez and J. Ortega-Garcia. <a href="https://www.worldscientific.com/doi/10.1142/9789811226830_0003" target="_blank">Modeling the Complexity of Signature and Touch-Screen Biometrics using the Lognormality Principle</a>.
 Rejean Plamondon, Angelo Marcelli and Miguel A. Ferrer (Eds.), *The Lognormality Principle and its Applications, World Scientific*, 2020.

 - **R. Tolosana**, R. Vera-Rodriguez, J. Fierrez and J. Ortega-Garcia. <a href="https://link.springer.com/chapter/10.1007/978-3-319-92627-8_19" target="_blank">Presentation Attacks in Signature Biometrics: Types and Introduction to Attack Detection</a>.
 S. Marcel, M.S.
-Nixon, J. fierrez and N. Evans (Eds.), *Handbook of Biometric Anti-Spoofing (2nd Edition), Springer*, 2018.
+Nixon, J. Fierrez and N. Evans (Eds.), *Handbook of Biometric Anti-Spoofing (2nd Edition), Springer*, 2018.